Edited by: Keri Stooksbury

 These benefits can be super valuable to road warriors, especially when you score an upgrade and can take advantage of free breakfast at Hilton properties.
 Further, it lets you switch between Hilton and Marriott hotels without worrying about losing status benefits or not re-qualifying for the next year.

-We value this Amex Business Platinum benefit at $200.
+We value this Amex Business Platinum card benefit at $200.
 If you stay at Hilton or Marriott hotels more than a couple of times per year though, you’ll easily find more than $200 in value from this benefit.

 Speaking of hotel benefits, you can use your Amex Business Platinum card to book hotels through American Express’ Fine Hotels and Resorts program.